-- Texas Instruments BA II Plus Financial Calculator is recommended and will be used in the course. - However, any calculator that performs time value of money functions is acceptable
+• Texas Instruments BA II Plus Financial Calculator is recommended and will be used in the course.

+• However, any calculator that performs time value of money functions is acceptable

-HARDWARE REQUIREMENT FOR MIDTERM #1 AND MIDTERM #2:
+HARDWARE REQUIREMENT FOR MIDTERM #1 AND FINAL EXAM:

-We will be using online proctoring for the Midterm #1 and Midterm #2.
+We will be using online proctoring (Respondus) for the Midterm #1 and Final Exam.
 You will need to have the following technology:

-- A desktop or laptop computer,
+- A desktop or laptop computer (but NO Chrome Books),

+- Windows or Mac OS

-- webcam, and
+- webcam and microphone

 - a stable internet connection.